jo-m/gameoflife-sdl/README.md

 If you don't want to compile it by yourself, there is a compiled [binary](https://raw.githubusercontent.com/jo-m/gameoflife-sdl/master/game_of_life).

+After download, just make it executable and run it:

+    chmod +x game_of_life
+    ./game_of_life

 ## Compilation

     brew install sdl sdl_image